oxfordmmm/How_much_is_enough_for_genomic_surveillance_of_BSIs/README.md

 ## R scripts
 The `R_scripts` folder containd R analysis scripts for generating fastBAPS clusters, performing comparison of ecological estimators to Bayesian analysis, and performing Bayesian estimation of sample size for standard and hierarchical models.

+## Citation

+If you use this application or its methodology, please cite:

-For full methods, please see the associated priprint/publication: Nagy et al., 2026.
-How much is enough?
-Optimising sampling frames for genomic surveillance of Escherichia coli and Klebsiella spp. bloodstream infections – a retrospective study
+**Nagy et al., 2026. *How much is enough?
+Optimising sampling frames for genomic surveillance of Escherichia coli and Klebsiella spp. bloodstream infections – a retrospective study.***

 For data files associated with the publication, please see: [https://10.6084/m9.figshare.32326584](https://doi.org/10.6084/m9.figshare.32326584).